I'm new here...what do I do next?

 A: Our Sunday morning worship experience begins at 9:30 am, Fellowship at 10:30, and Sunday classes at 10:40 am (Sunday classes during the school year only.)

 Q: Is there anything for children and teens?

 A: Children and teens are always welcome to worship alongside their parents.
 We also offer a fast and fun, interactive Sunday School.
 There is also an adult-oriented study for teens.
-We have committed much of one of our pastor’s time to family, children and teen ministry because it matters that much to us.
+We have committed much of our pastor’s time to family, children and teen ministry because it matters that much to us.
 We hope we become your child or teen’s favorite place.